 Hon’ble Justice A.N.
 Ray.

-Rohit De’s book is better than Gautam Bhatia’s book; however, both are expensively priced; magnificently written.
+Rohit De’s book is marginally better than Gautam Bhatia’s book; both are expensively priced and magnificently written.

 Many footnotes.
 Innumerable quotations of Hon’ble Justice Dr. D.Y.
 Chandrachud.
 Not simple.